OneDrive guide for enterprises

 Azure Information Protection is a cloud-based solution that helps organizations classify, label, and protect their documents and emails.
 This classification can occur automatically when administrators define rules and conditions; manually by users; or both, where users receive recommendations.
 Users can synchronize Azure Information Protection–protected files to OneDrive after you have configured their accounts to do so.

-For more information about Azure Information Protection, see What is Azure Information Protection?
+For more info about Azure Information Protection, see What is Azure Information Protection?
 You can add Azure Information Protection to your Office 365 subscription on the Subscriptions page of the Microsoft 365 admin center.

-OneDrive integration with other Office 365 features
+OneDrive integration with other Microsoft 365 features

-Using the OneDrive admin center, you can specify sharing options such as the default sharing type for users, with whom they can share, and how long sharing links remain active.
+You can specify sharing options such as the default sharing type for users, with whom they can share, and how long sharing links remain active.

 These are the key decisions around sharing for OneDrive: